Project Description

 //

-His first book The Conspiracy (“A conjura”) is a historical novel set in Angola in the period between 1880 and 1911.
-As in his later novel, Creole Nation (“A nação crioula”), Agualusa paints a fascinating portrait of a society marked by opposites, in which only those who adapt have a chance of succeeding.
+Agualusa’s first book The Conspiracy (“A Conjura”) was published in 1989.
+It is a historical novel set in São Paulo de Luanda in the period between 1880 and 1911.
+Agualusa paints a fascinating portrait of a society marked by opposites, in which only those who can adapt have any chance of success.
 The necessary process of adaptation corresponds to that of creolization.
 By this Agualusa not only means mixing black and white, but above all, mixing different cultures, a theme on which this author, himself a Creole, focuses again and again in his subsequent works.
+The legitimate and illegitimate off-spring of mixed marriages always had a hard time of it, even in the late 19th century, caught as they were between two stools – colonial society and the world of the Africans.
+Yet it was they, more especially those of them who had a European education, who were the first to resist colonial domination.

 The Queen of Absurdities (“A rainha dos estapafúrdios”) tells the adventures of Ana, a restless and curious young partridge in search of clothes more colourful than the ones that nature gave her.
 Alone, she deceives a hungry hyena, faces a ferocious lion and becomes queen of the savannah.
 How does she achieve all this?
 Discover these and many other adventures of the Queen of Absurdities in the colourful and magical pages of this book.
 This is a book to live every day of our lives.